 Contact a Georgia Workers’ Compensation Lawyer

-File Your Workers’ Comp Claim
+File Your Workers’ Compensation Claim

 You will need to complete and file a Form WC-14 with the SBWC and send a copy to your employer and their insurance company.
-If you need help doing this, a workers’ comp lawyer can assist you.
+If you need help doing this, a workers’ compensation lawyer can assist you.

 Get Treatment for Your Injuries

 After you report a work injury, your employer should provide you with a panel of physicians to choose from for treatment.
-These doctors are covered under your employer’s workers’ compensation policy.
+These doctors are under your employer’s workers’ compensation policy.
 Make sure you see an authorized physician and follow their treatment instructions.

 Keep track of all expenses you face from your work accident, including medical bills and days missed from work.
 Also, if you can, take pictures of your injuries and the accident scene.
 Anything you can compile may be helpful if you experience issues with your claim.

 Even though you should report your workplace injury to your employer within 30 days, the Official Code of Georgia Annotated (OCGA) § 34-9-82 gives you only one year to file your workers’ compensation claim.
 This is half the time of typical personal injury claims made against insurance companies.

 In general, you don’t have a lot of time to get the benefits and compensation you deserve.
 So, while we don’t encourage you to rush every step, we want to emphasize that time isn’t on your side.
 After you get medical treatment, it’s always best to get help and start your claim as quickly as possible.